Doula costs

 How much does a birth doula cost?

 In the US, birth doula services typically range from $650 to $3,000 depending on location, experience, and what's included.
-The national average is around $1,200–$1,500 for a standard birth package.
+The national average is around $1,200 to $1,500 for a standard birth package.

 What's included in a doula's fee?